 Besides that, if you want to find nearby mosques and prayer places in Bali, Nusa Dua, you can visit the Ibnu Batutah Grand Mosque.
 The mosque is right next to a Hindu temple and a Christian church.
 It features dominant gold-yellow linings on its exterior and a prism-shaped roof.

 Photo Credit - www.www.thebalibible.com

-Another unusual thing to do in Bali is picnic on Bukit Teletubbies.
+Another unusual thing to do in Bali is a picnic on Bukit Teletubbies.
 The name is a reference to the rounded green hills that were home to the fuzzy aliens from the children’s television program.
-During or just after the rainy season is when the hills are a vivid green and most resemble the cutesy world of our gobbledygook speaking space critters is the best time to visit there.
+During or just after the rainy season when the hills are a vivid green and most resemble the cutesy world of our gobbledygook-speaking space critters is the best time to visit there.

 You can also find nearby Halal food in Bali

 , and there are so many restaurants